jjiajun/pom-token/README.md

 1. Clone this repository
 2. Navigate to this folder via your terminal and run ```npm i``` to install the NPM packages
-3. Once installed, run `npm start` to load the Create React App (CRA).
+3. Once installed, run `npm start` to load the Create React App (CRA)

 #  How it works

-1. The token contract has already been deployed and verified on Ropsten Etherscan
+1. The token contract has already been deployed and verified on [Ropsten Etherscan](https://ropsten.etherscan.io/address/0x13119b3c54f632ebe515e3cD409383cFeC1ef188)
 2. Upon loading the app, you will see a simple UI with the following buttons to interact with the token contract:

 ### Get Balance